noubre/seekdeep/memory-bank/progress.md

 - ⚠️ Limited accessibility features

 ## Current Status
-SeekDeep is currently in a functional state with all core features implemented.
+SeekDeep is in a stable and functional state with all core features implemented.
 The application successfully enables P2P collaboration with local LLMs through Ollama.
 Users can create or join sessions, select models, and interact with the LLM in both collaborative and private modes.

+The project has reached a significant milestone with the completion of all planned core functionality.
+The message protocol has been enhanced with improved validation, streaming response handling has been optimized, and the documentation has been updated with detailed examples.

-The focus is now on improving testing coverage, optimizing performance, and addressing known issues before considering additional feature enhancements.
+The focus is now on improving testing coverage, optimizing performance, and addressing known issues before implementing additional feature enhancements.

 ## Next Milestones
-1. Complete test suite implementation
+1. Complete test suite implementation with comprehensive coverage
-2. Address critical known issues
+2. Address critical known issues, particularly around connection stability
-3. Optimize performance for larger peer groups
+3. Optimize performance for larger peer groups (beyond 20 concurrent peers)
-4. Consider persistence mechanisms for chat history
+4. Implement basic persistence mechanisms for chat history
 5. Explore authentication options for more secure sessions
+6. Enhance error recovery for network interruptions